Coastal Sediment

 DOH Data

-Table 1 presents a summary of the coastal sediment samples, which were analyzed for various metals that may be present in the coastal sediment based on the results of ash sampling data from the Lahaina fires.
+Table 1 presents a summary of the results from the most recent coastal sediment sampling.
+The samples were analyzed for various metals that may be present in the coastal sediment based on the results of ash sampling data from the Lahaina fires.
 The following table presents DOH’s Environmental Action Levels (EALs) developed for contact with soil to serve as an initial screening tool to assess possible human health effects.
 The table shows multiple samples collected from Puunoa (Baby) Beach and Kahekili (Airport) Beach, which were chosen as locations for additional sample collection for quality assurance purposes.

 These results show that measured levels of metals are at or below DOH health-based screening levels.
 It is important to note that DOH screening values are based on the exposure of people to soil, and assume much more contact than would be expected for coastal sediment.
 Therefore, the reported levels do not pose a significant health concern for the minimal contact expected with these sediments.